lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * Updated Section 4.4 incorporating RootCaKeyUpdateContent as alternative to using a repository for providing root CA key updates.

-* Deleting an obsolete sentence in Section 8.8
+* Deleting an obsolete sentence in Section 8.8.

+* Added IANA considerations addressing IANA early review.

 From version 07 -> 08: